Onepingonly/Onepingonly.github.io/_posts/2017-10-1-On-Battlecruisers.md

 layout: post
 title: "On Battlecruisers"
 ---
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Today, I’m going to venture from discussion of mere fact and offer some of my own thoughts and opinions on a type of warship surrounded with controversy: the battlecruiser.
-As many of you are aware, the British Royal Navy lost three of these majestic warships at the Battle of Jutland in 1916: the *Indefatigable*, *Queen Mary*, and *Invincible* (with Rear Admiral Horace Hood aboard) all blew up with almost no survivors.
-Years later, in 1941, the HMS *Hood*, Britain’s last and most advanced battlecruiser, was lost in the Battle of the Denmark Strait--blowing up just as violently as her predecessors lost at Jutland.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Today, I’m going to venture from discussion of mere fact and offer some of my own thoughts on a type of warship surrounded with controversy: the battlecruiser.
+As many of you are aware, the British Royal Navy lost three of these majestic warships at the Battle of Jutland in 1916: The *Indefatigable*, *Queen Mary*, and *Invincible* (with Rear Admiral Horace Hood aboard) all blew up with almost no survivors.
+Years later, in 1941, the HMS *Hood*,Britain’s last and most advanced battlecruiser, was lost in the Battle of the Denmark Strait--blowing up just as violently as her predecessors sunk at Jutland.
 Something was evidently wrong with these “bloody” ships.

 ![](/Images/965f69df2d96456252426c2f89f2f006.jpg)
 **The battlecruiser HMS _Hood_.**